Deception of the Masses

 I have nothing against TJ Lavin whatsoever.

-He is an incredible dirt jumper, and obviously
+He is an incredible dirt jumper, and obviously does some things right.

 Also, I have nothing against ATi.